shihankanungo/shihankanungo.github.io/about.md

 > "One of the things I love about jazz music is that intent is first and execution is second.
 In classical music, execution is first and intent is second, meaning that you must first learn a piece before you can truly add your interpretation to it." --- Irvin Mayfield

+> "Don't be pushed around by the fears in your mind.
+Be led by the dreams in your heart." --- Roy T. Bennett, <i>The Light in the Heart</i>

+> "The only limit to our realization of tomorrow will be our doubts of today." --- Franklin D. Roosevelt

+> "The fears we don’t face become our limits." --- Robin Sharma

+> "Life is found in the dance between your deepest desire and your greatest fear." --- Wayne Dyer

+> "Only those who will risk going too far can possibly find out how far one can go." --- T.S.Eliot

 Lafandar, Ren
 Courtney Barnett